SyntaxError843/ReactAppYT/README.md

 # AngularAppYT

-This is an application on the following youtube tutorial https://www.youtube.com/watch?v=sBws8MSXN7A
+## This is an application on the following youtube tutorial https://www.youtube.com/watch?v=sBws8MSXN7A

+with some modifications because the tutorial is apparently a little oudated